aio-libs/aiohttp/docs/server.rst

 .. deprecated:: 1.2

-   The module is deprectated and will be eventually removed.
+   The module has been deprecated and will be eventually removed.
 Use :ref:`aiohttp-web-lowlevel` instead.

    The new solution provides much more user friendly API.